Why Botswana is the Most Sustainable Country in Africa

-With 38% of its land officially protected and wildlife largely free to roam, Botswana is a country dedicated to preserving its wild spaces.
+With almost a third of its land officially protected and wildlife largely free to roam, Botswana is a country dedicated to preserving its wild spaces.
 Of course, sustainable tourism – combining environmental protection with social development and economic growth – plays a key part in realising this mission.

 Zarafa is a very special lodge.
 It is made from wood left in the wake of the 2004 tsunami in South East Asia, and everything in the lodge is fuelled by solar power.
 The vehicles operate on a mixture of vegetable oil and diesel (85% and 15% respectively), and drinking water is treated in a UV filtration system, thus eliminating the need for plastic bottles.